-Start by rinsing the chicken wings well and then pat them dry thoroughly.
+Start by rinsing the chicken wings well and then pat them dry.

 Mix the cornstarch, flour, baking soda, 2 eggs, pepper, and salt well with the chicken wings.